- Learn how to build a healthy plate

 Click on the different food groups listed to view their food gallery:

-Planning a healthy diet using the MyPlate approach is not difficult.
+Planning a healthy eating plan using the MyPlate approach is not difficult.
 According to the icon, half of your plate should have fruits and vegetables, one-quarter should have whole grains, and one-quarter should have protein.
 Dairy products should be low-fat or non-fat.
-The ideal diet gives you the most nutrients within the fewest calories.
+The ideal eating pattern gives you the most nutrients within the fewest calories.
 This means choosing nutrient-rich foods.

 Select a variety of protein foods to improve nutrient intake and promote health benefits.
 Each week, be sure to include a nice array of protein sources in your diet, such as nuts, seeds, beans, legumes, poultry, soy, and seafood.
 The recommended consumption amount for seafood for adults is two 4-ounce servings per week.
 When choosing meat, select lean cuts.
 Be conscious to prepare meats using little or no added saturated fat, such as butter.